Cognitive social structures: Accuracy

 Many researchers compare individuals’ cognitive social structures to the actual social structure in order to measure consistent errors, or biases, involved with cognitive social structures.
 While some research shows that individuals’ representations correlate with the aggregate group's representation, there are systematic errors that occur as a result of network position and individual differences.

 Many researchers have studied the effects of and the perceptions of centrality, or how well connected one is within the network.
 Broadly, individuals tend to believe they have higher centrality (i.e. better connected within the network) and higher degree (e.g. more friends) than others believe.
 Furthermore, members who have low centrality, such as those who are on the periphery of the network or at the bottom of the hierarchy (unpopular, low status), tend to have more accurate representations than those who are more central (popular, high status).

 Several studies suggest that social network representations track overall patterns of behavior, rather than specific events.
 Furthermore, there appears to be a trade-off between overall accuracy and specific event accuracy: those who remember details of a specific interaction tend to have less accurate representations of overall behavior patterns, while those with more accurate pattern representations have more trouble recalling event details.

 This can cause issues when studying cognitive social structures because, often, the only way to determine the true social network is by observing behavior.
 If, however, the researchers do not sufficiently observe the network, then the observed behavior may not be representative of the overall patterns of behavior.
 Some research suggests that people extract these patterns of behavior by tracking the frequency of interactions, assuming that the more frequently two people interact, the more likely they are connected.
 This leads to the belief that people are more connected than they actually are.
 In accordance with balance theory, people tend to believe that the missing relation in unbalanced groups (e.g. groups of three in which two members are connected to the third but are not connected themselves) actually exists, thereby believing the triad is balanced.
 This is especially true when considering triads that are very close to the individual and very distant, but not for members who are intermediately far away.

+Beyond accuracy, research also highlights the importance of alignment in perception among partners.
+Thatchenkery and Piezunka (2025) highlight that is crucial whether collaborating firms are aligned in whether they perceive each other as competitor.